ppodgorsek/juncacher/README.md

-# Welcome to the Cache Invalidation project!
+# JUncacher, the Java cache invalidation project

-This project is a cache invalidation tool for Java programs which allows to have a single point of eviction/update for all caches of an application (Varnish, Spring Cache Manager, Solr, others).
+JUncacher is a cache invalidation tool for Java programs which allows to have a single point of eviction/update for all caches of an application (Varnish, Spring Cache Manager, Solr, others).

 The supported cache types are currently:
-* Spring Cache Manager
+* Spring Cache Manager (usually ehcache)
 * Varnish
 * others can be easily implemented.